This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-It’s fairly rare to find PB15:2.
-It’s one of several phthalo blues, and it seems like more of a red shade.
-The main categories are called Green Shade, which leans more cyan, and Red Shade, which tends to be a middle blue that leans slightly more toward indigo relative to other phthalos.
-The number after the colon in pigment code signifies this specific variety, which in this case is sometimes called Red Shade.
-PB15:1 is a more commonly found red-shade variety.
-Further general information can be found on the entry for PB15 as well as the in-depth article on Phthalo blues.
+When it comes to Phthalos, the number after the colon in pigment code signifies this specific variety, which in this case is called Red Shade.
+Among Phthalos, PB15:1 is a more commonly found red-shade variety.
+General information on Phthalo Blue in paints can be found on the pigment entry for PB15 as well as the in-depth article on Phthalo blues.

 While phthalos are thought to be less toxic than other some paints, avoid tubes made before 1982 (or even we have heard as late as 1986) as they may be contaminated with impurities such as PCBs.
-Handle all artist colors with care.
+This is part of why we advocate handling all artist colors with care and proper safety protocols.

 Resources